-Today, an average user looks for more than than just an aesthetically stunning website.
-An attractive website, which does not functions well can also frustrate its users.
-Developing a site, which balances function, aesthetic as well as content is more likely to engage a large number of online visitors.
-The biggest trends that dominated in 2014 include flat design, grid layouts, background videos and rising capabilities of HTML5 APIs.
-So, do you know what trends and technologies will define the current year 2015.
-The smart web designers & thinkers have revealed that new trends & technologies are expected to transform the web in 2015.
+Today, an average user looks for more than just an aesthetically stunning website.
+An attractive website, which does not function well can also frustrate its users.
+Developing a site, which balances function, aesthetics, as well as content, is more likely to engage a large number of online visitors.
+The biggest trends that dominated in 2014 include flat design, grid layouts, background videos, and rising capabilities of HTML5 APIs.
+So, do you know what trends and technologies will define the current year 2015?
+Smart web designers & thinkers have revealed that new trends & technologies are expected to transform the web in 2015.
 Some of the major predictions and web designs trends of 2015 are discussed below:

-3. Page Speed Matters: Speed is one of the major considerations, when it comes to offering optimal experience to your visitors.
+3. Page Speed Matters: Speed is one of the major considerations when it comes to offering an optimal experience to your visitors.
 Users will undoubtedly leave your site if it does not load quickly.
-Google states that a fast loading website is likely to gain more customer retention, engagement as well as conversion.
+Google states that a fast-loading website is likely to gain more customer retention, engagement as well as conversion.
 Speed matters a lot in the overall success of a website.
 A website’s download speed is one among the 200 ranking factors that Google uses.

-7. Single Page Design: As the mobile usage for the internet browsing continues to grow & the web design continues to shift towards providing effective and incredible mobile experience, single page design will continue to dominate.
-This is because scrolling a single page is easier, more intuitive, reduces load time and offers dynamic & interactive interface.
-Due to its potential impact on search engine optimization, one-page design has its own importance and is a smart choice to go with.
-So, do not worry about the poorly implemented navigational menus, including drop-down tabs, but prefer single page site, which offers an elegant user experience.
+7. Single Page Design: As mobile usage for internet browsing continues to grow & web design continues to shift towards providing an effective and incredible mobile experience, the single-page design will continue to dominate.
+This is because scrolling a single page is easier, more intuitive, reduces load time, and offers a dynamic & interactive interface.
+Due to its potential impact on search engine optimization, a one-page design has its own importance and is a smart choice to go with.
+So, do not worry about the poorly implemented navigational menus, including drop-down tabs, but prefer a single-page site, which offers an elegant user experience.

 9. Microinteractions: The coming years are expected to see more microinteractions for usual tasks.
 It is one of the popular trends to expect in 2015.
-They are perhaps contained product moments or modules on the site that revolve around one use case and often have a single main task.
-An email sign up box that moves back & forth on the site can be a good example to this.
-When you sync your data, change a setting, log in, choose a password, ‘like’ something, set an alarm, you are engaging with microinteractions.
+They are perhaps contained product moments or modules on the site that revolves around one use case and often have a single main task.
+An email sign-up box that moves back & forth on the site can be a good example of this.
+When you sync your data, change a setting, login, choose a password, ‘like’ something, set an alarm, you are engaging with microinteractions.

 10. HD & 360° Images For Shopping Portals: Google Shopping 360° Product Images program allow manufacturers to produce and showcase high-quality product images (360°) on Google Product Listing Ads and Google Shopping.
 Once a manufacturer has created an account on Google Shopping 360° Product Images, they can ship the items for generation of 360° Product Images.
 These images may incorporate 3D models that are available for various products.
 If merchants are selling these products on Google Shopping, then the pictures will display with the list of retailers available.

-As the year 2014 has already left, but there are various web design trends of the previous year that will go on with 2015.
+As the year 2014 has already left, there are various web design trends of the previous year that will go on with 2015.
 Some may be adopted as a standard practice while others may fade away.
-For instance, a popular trend of single page design with parallax scrolling has been in practice for last few years.
-It involves use of CSS3 & HTML5 to create an effect of background pictures moving slower in comparison to the foreground elements.
+For instance, a popular trend of single-page design with parallax scrolling has been in practice for the last few years.
+It involves the use of CSS3 & HTML5 to create an effect of background pictures moving slower in comparison to the foreground elements.